No products in the cart.

 More About Gasteraloe’ Twilight Zone’

 Kelly Griffin mixed the unique ‘Aloe’ of Aloes’ “Twilight Zone.”
-Its parentage includes Aloe haworthioides and Gasteria carinata, both of which are evident in their leaves and form.
+Its parentage includes Aloe haworthioides and Gasteria carinata, both evident in their leaves and form.
 And who also develops hybrids for Altman Plants.
 He named it after a scene in Rod Sterling’s Twilight Zone episode “A Stop at Willoughby.”

 It’s like driving in a snowstorm when the floating stars are speeding toward you.